What is the Quit India Movement?

 - Aruna Asaf Ali continued the struggle while underground.

-- Usha Mehta established a secret radio station to mobilize people.
+- Usha Mehta established a secret radio station to mobilise people.

 ✔ Easy & comfortable for daily use